akilaa-s/api-automation/README.md

 # setUp and tear down
 1. Use before() block to initiate token , random names and commonly used varaibles if you want to reuse the same variable for all the tests
 2. Instantiate them globally as let variableName and use it everywhere
+3. Falso will generate email, name dynamically and that can used in all the tests
 -------------
 # code hygiene
 1. Have folder structure